Sebastián Soria: Al Gharafa

 Soria joined Al Gharafa in 2004 under the supervision of Bruno Metsu.
 It was the first time he had played outside of Uruguay.
 He won the 2004–05 Qatar Stars League with Al Gharafa.

 Qatar SC

 Soria transferred to Qatar SC from league winners Al Gharafa in 2005.
-He won the Qatar Crown Prince Cup with the club in 2009.
-He attracted interest from Europe, with Italian team Udinese and Spanish capital sides Getafe and Atletico Madrid scouting him.
+In 2006, he won the Qatar Stars League's inaugural "Best Player of the Year" award.
+He won the Qatar Crown Prince Cup with Qatar SC in 2009.

+He attracted interest from Europe, with Italian team Udinese and Spanish capital sides Getafe and Atlético Madrid scouting him.
 However, he chose to extend his contract with Qatar SC in 2010.

 When AC Milan came to visit Doha in March 2009, in a farewell match for Jafal Rashed Al-Kuwari, Soria guested for Al Sadd.
 "They invited me to play for Al Sadd, so of course I said yes.
 I like to play against the strong defenders," Soria said after his scuffles with Milan defender Philippe Senderos.
 After being substituted, Soria was swarmed by local fans and patiently signed autographs for approximately 15 minutes.